conradakunga/Blog/_posts/2026-06-24-installing-net-11-preview-on-macos.md

 ![listSDKs](../images/2026/06/listSDKs.png)

-Finally we can check that it runs.
+Finally, we can check that it runs.

 ```bash
 dotnet --info